 Without rope: They stole it

 So, unless there is an indication of a 100% possibility of rain, chances are that the weather will be acceptable.
 Sometimes, Winter weather in Rome is even better than July weather: did you try to walk those Roman ruins when the outside temperature is 100 degrees?!
-Ok it might not be as humid as certain areas of the US… but it is not going to be that much fun, either.
+Ok it might not be as humid as certain areas of the US, but it is not going to be that pleasant, believe me!

 Eat al fresco